top of page

 Eyeglasses

-Corrective lenses are a common and effective way to correct vision problems like nearsightedness, farsightedness, and astigmatism in children.
-The lenses in the glasses are able to bend (refract) the light that enters the eye, which can help focus the image onto the retina and vastly improve visual clarity.
-Glasses also have the ability to protect the eyes from harmful UV rays and other environmental hazards.
+The lenses in the glasses can bend (refract) the light that enters the eye, which can help focus the image onto the retina and vastly improve visual clarity.
+Glasses also can protect the eyes from harmful UV rays and other environmental hazards.

 Contact Lenses